mariannemn/contacts-project/README.md

   ## Features to be developed later (not done yet):

-    - enable log out for a user
+    - Enable log out for a user
-    - enable edition of a user's profile
+    - Enable edition of a user's profile
-    - enable family relationships' information
+    - Enable family relationships' information